Ross Perot: 1992 presidential campaign

 In the 1992 election, he received 18.9% of the popular vote, about 19,741,065 votes, but no electoral college votes, making him the most successful non-major-party presidential candidate in terms of share of the popular vote since Theodore Roosevelt in the 1912 election.
 Unlike Perot, however, multiple third-party candidates since Roosevelt had won electoral college votes: Robert La Follette in 1924, Strom Thurmond in 1948, and George Wallace in 1968.
-Compared with Thurmond and Wallace, who polled very strongly in a small number of states, Perot's vote was more evenly spread across the country.
+Compared with Thurmond and Wallace, who won a small number of Southern states, Perot's vote was more evenly spread across the country.
+He won 4.25% of votes in Washington, DC, his lowest result of any state or territory that year, a better result than Wallace's 1.47% in Hawaii; Wallace didn't have ballot access in Washington, DC.
 Perot managed to finish second in two states: in Maine, Perot received 30.44% of the vote—ahead of part-time resident Bush's 30.39% (Clinton won Maine with 38.77%); and in Utah, Perot received 27.34% of the vote—ahead of Clinton's 24.65% (Bush won Utah with 43.36%).
 Although Perot did not win a state, he received a plurality of votes in some counties.
 His popular vote total is still by far the most ever garnered for a non-major-party candidate, almost double the previous record set by Wallace in 1968.

 A detailed analysis of voting demographics revealed that Perot's support drew heavily from across the political spectrum, with 20% of his votes coming from self-described liberals, 27% from self-described conservatives, and 53% coming from self-described moderates.
 Economically, however, the majority of Perot voters (57%) were middle class, earning between $15,000 and $49,000 annually, with the bulk of the remainder drawing from the upper-middle class (29% earning more than $50,000 annually).
 Exit polls also showed that 38% of Perot voters would have otherwise voted for Bush, and 38% would have voted for Clinton.
 Though there were widespread claims that Perot acted as a "spoiler", post-election analysis suggested that his presence in the race likely did not affect the outcome.
 According to Seymour Martin Lipset, the 1992 election had several unique characteristics.
 Voters felt that economic conditions were worse than they actually were, which harmed Bush.
 A strong third-party candidate was a rare event.
 Liberals launched a backlash against 12 years of a conservative White House.
 The chief factor was Clinton's uniting his party, and winning over a number of heterogeneous groups.
 In 2016, FiveThirtyEight described the theory that Perot was a spoiler as "unlikely".